PRODI3GY/100_DAYS_OF_CODE-C-/DAY-4/README.md

 - Initialization is giving your variable a value.
 You can do both declaration and initialization on the same line or you can declare a variable then you can give it a value later on.
 Declaration is mostly used when someone hasn't figured out the value to be used or expecting the value from another source such as input.

-- When you declare a variable, the program allocates space of the variable according to the data type used, for example a float variable would be allocated 4 bytes.
+- When you declare a variable, the program allocates space of the variable according to the data type used, for example a float variable would be allocated 4 bytes of memory space.

 2. Constants are also 'containers' used to store data but the difference between a constant and a variable is that a constant's value cannot be changed compared to that of a variable.
 When using a variable, the value can be changed later in the program by initialization again but the same cannot be said about constants.
 If you want to change the value of a constant you have to go to the same place that you initialized the constant to change it's value.